ValueRollerCoaster/ValueRollerCoaster/README.md

 ```

 **How It Works:**
-- **Define Components**: Fill in value components across all 4 categories
+- **Define Components**: Each employee fills in value components based on their role and perspective
-- **AI Enhancement**: AI automatically generates customer-focused benefits from your inputs
+- **AI Transformation**: AI automatically transforms your inputs into customer-focused benefits using your company's background context
+- **See Customer Value**: Every employee sees how their work creates value for customers
 - **Customize Importance**: Adjust weights and ratings to reflect your priorities
-- **90% Completion Required**: For buyer persona generation
+- **90% Completion Required**: For using transformed values in practical applications like persona generation
-- **Match with Prospects**: These components are matched against prospect needs during persona generation
+- **Match with Prospects**: Once transformed, these customer-focused components are matched against prospect needs during persona generation

 ### 🔄 Complete Workflow